 What you have now is the central point - you'll want this one to lie flat.
 Place the piece on a flat surface, flattening the back and the sides:

-You'll see some extra fabric on corners - fold these to the back side:
+You'll see some extra fabric on the corners - fold these to the back side:

 Use the (still threaded) needle and the remaining thread to sew on a pompom or some other embellishment - place it right above the center front the circle edges were sewn together:

-Last thing to do: attach the ribbon to one of the corners, hang and admire!
+The last thing to do is attach the ribbon to one of the corners, hang and admire!

-If we didn't have tons of other handmade ornaments, this would be an easy way to decorate the whole Christmas tree, using just this pattern.
+If we hadn't already made tons of other cute homemade ornaments before, this would be an easy way to decorate the whole Christmas tree - using just this single pattern.

 Looks so easy and I love the result.
 Thanks!